-Whether you’re gearing up for a football watch party, a birthday gathering, or any other celebration scheduled during your Plant-Based Whole30, you don’t have to miss out on the festivities.
-These Sweet Potato & Black Bean Burger Bites are a great appetizer or shared dish you can bring to the table.
+Whether you’re gearing up for a football party, a birthday gathering, or any other celebration during your Plant-Based Whole30, you don’t have to miss out on the festivities.
+These Sweet Potato & Black Bean Burger Bites by Reed Dunn of Pesto and Potatoes are a great appetizer or shared dish you can bring to the table.

 These smaller-than-slider veggie burger bites can be served appetizer style or as a fun, bite-sized meal alongside some oven fries.
 Here they’re served “open-faced” with romaine lettuce on the bottom.
 Feel free to sandwich them with a second piece of romaine to form the top “bun” for serving or use larger pieces of lettuce to fully wrap the bites.
 Hold them together with decorative toothpicks.